AmitGoenka/XMLHammer/README.md

 * Stronger input parameter validations along with named parameters.
 * Relaxation on the input argument rules.
 * Support for customizing the output file names.
+* Fix existing unit tests and add more of them for better coverage.

 ## Wish List: